-Evidence of the existence of the Shroud prior to 1260, the earliest date of carbon dating
+Evidence of the existence of the Shroud prior to 1260, the earliest carbon dating date

-There is solid proof that the Shroud of Turin is authentic and existed prior to the year 1260, the earliest year as per the 1988 Shroud carbon dating result.
-The most impressive proof of the existence of the Shroud prior to 1260 are the paintings of Jesus or Icons of Jesus dating from the years after 525.
+There is solid proof that the Shroud of Turin is genuine and existed prior to the year 1260, the earliest year as per the 1988 Jesus cloth carbon dating result.
+The most impressive proof of the existence of the Shroud of Turin prior to 1260 are the paintings of Jesus or Icons of Jesus dating from the years 525 AD.

 As explained in our History page, The Shroud of Turin Mandylion was hidden inside the city wall of Edessa in the year AD 57, when the new King of Edessa, King Ma’nu VI ascended to the throne in Edessa and started persecuting Christians and destroying all Christian artifacts.
 The Shroud stayed hidden there until its discovery almost 500 years later in 525 AD when repairs were being carried out to the flood damaged walls of Edessa City.
 Luckily during this time the rulers were devout Christians and the discovery of the shroud was celebrated.
 Before the Shroud was discovered in 525 almost all paintings and drawings of Jesus were shown as a beardless young man.
 But immediately after the discovery of the Shroud in the Edessa city walls, many paintings appeared showing Jesus with a beard.
 Some of these paintings had some very distinctive characteristics unique to the shroud of Turin, and there could be no mistake that the artists were trying to copy the Shroud image.